California woman says she was kidnapped, raped 'numerous times,' held for 4 days; 2 arrested, cops say

 Officials did not disclose how or if the 34-year-old woman knew Vang or Maxwell.

-Officials from the Sacramento County Sheriff's Office, the Mendocino Major Crimes Task Force, and the Mendocino County Sheriff's Office Detective Unit were notified about the incident and will be taking over the investigation, according to the sheriff's office.
+Officials from the Sacramento County Sheriff's Office, the Mendocino Major Crimes Task Force and the Mendocino County Sheriff's Office Detective Unit were notified about the incident and will be taking over the investigation, according to the sheriff's office.